kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-14-thornton-and-danby.md

 ---

-March is Women's History Month and, like [last year](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-03-14-remembrances-encounters-elspeth-graham/), to mark it we’re bringing you a series of blog posts.
+March is Women's History Month and, like [last year](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-03-14-remembrances-encounters-elspeth-graham/), to mark it we’re bringing you a series of blog posts, this time on Alice Thornton and various women that feature in her writings.
 In this third post, actor and playwright [Debbie Cannon](https://debbiecannon.org/) writes about Alice Thornton’s relationship (on stage) with her niece-by-marriage, Anne Danby.

 ![A photograph of a white actress in a white gown sitting on a chair.
 There is an empty chair next to her with clothes draped on it.
 She is addressing the audience]({{"/assets/img/posts/Remarkable_Deliverances_Chair.jpg" | url}} "Debbie Cannon portraying Alice Thornton.
 Jane Hobson Photography")